pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

 2. **Create the Firestore database**

     ```bash
-    REGION=us-central1 # choose the region closest to your users
+    REGION=us-east1 # choose the region closest to your users (for example, us-east1 or us-central1)
     gcloud firestore databases create --location="${REGION}" --type=firestore-native
     ```